Filumena Marturano: Productions

 Filumena Marturano initially was written as a tribute to Eduardo's sister Titina De Filippo, a famous Neapolitan theatrical actress, who took the title role in the first production in Naples in 1946.
 The play followed the success of Napoli milionaria, which Eduardo had written and which had premiered the year before to general acclaim.
-The first night of the new play, proved a disappointment however, and received lukewarm notices from the Neapolitan theatre-going public.
+However, the first night of the new play proved a disappointment and received lukewarm notices from the Neapolitan theatre-going public.
 Titina decided to address this by following her own instincts and performing as she felt the role required.
 She was proved right.
 The play achieved great success, so great in fact that for many years afterwards Titina was called Filumena in Italy rather than her own.

 Thanks to an arrangement made by Carlo Trabucco, the editor of the daily Italian Christian Democrat newspaper Il Popolo, an audience was arranged for the cast to meet Pope Pius XII in a private audience in the Vatican.
 At the audience, the pope unexpectedly asked to hear one of the monologues, and Titina recited for him the prayer of Filumena to the Madonna of the Roses.

 Despite the strong connection between Titina De Filippo and the role in the mind of the Italian public, another actress, Regina Bianchi, was able to achieve cult status as Filumena in subsequent years.

-In 1977, an English language translation by Keith Waterhouse and Willis Hall undertook a production at the Lyric Theatre in London directed by Franco Zeffirelli and starring Colin Blakely and Joan Plowright.
+In 1977, an English-language translation by Keith Waterhouse and Willis Hall was produced at the Lyric Theatre in London, directed by Franco Zeffirelli and starring Colin Blakely and Joan Plowright.
 This won The London Theatres Comedy of the year award in 1978.
-The production was taken to New York City where it opened on 10 February 1980 at the St. James Theatre on Broadway where it ran for 32 performances.
+The production was taken to New York City, where it opened on 10 February 1980 at the St. James Theatre on Broadway where it ran for 32 performances.
 Before the New York transfer, it had a run in Baltimore where it was directed by Laurence Olivier (husband of Joan Plowright).

 The play was performed at the Piccadilly Theatre, London, opening on 30 September 1998 and running until 27 February 1999.
 It was directed by Peter Hall with Judi Dench in the title role.
 Michael Pennington played Domenico.